 Average pay for California's rank-and-file police officers and firefighters eclipsed $100,000 in 2014, as many cities across the state granted raises following years of tight budgets.

 California police officers made, on average, $102,600 during 2014.
-That figure reflects base pay, as well as overtime, incentive pay and payouts upon retirement during 2013, according to a Bee analysis of new data from the state controller's office.
-Firefighters and engineers earned, on average, $125,100.
-Average pay for police captains across the state was $166,500; for fire captains, it was $153,600.
+That figure reflects base pay, as well as overtime, incentive pay and payouts upon retirement, according to a Sacramento Bee analysis of new data from the State Controller's Office.
+Firefighters and engineers earned, on average, $127,100.
+Average pay for police captains across the state was $167,700; for fire captains, it was $157,220.

 Police and fire departments typically have a range of salaries for each position.
 Thanks to overtime, bonuses, allowances and retirement payouts, about 94 percent of the state's full-time local firefighters earned more than the maximum posted salary for their positions.
 The average maximum posted salary for firefighters and engineers in California is $87,000.
 Below you can see where all firefighter salaries in California fall across a grid.

 California firefighter pay distribution